-The Best Russian Cakes You Need to Taste
+The Best Russian Cake Recipes You Need to Try Out

 Listing traditional Russian cakes is not the easiest endeavor.
 Countries that belonged to the former Soviet Union share many popular desserts, but their origin is sometimes disputed.
 What you see labeled as a Russian cake may have been an original Uzbek recipe, or the other way around.

 Still, we have done our best to navigate these sometimes controversial gastronomic waters and showcase the crème de la crème of traditional Russian cake mastery.
 From sinfully sugary to fairly sour, from high sponge layers to thin crusty biscuits, from light-weight meringue to heavy syrup infusions, these Russian cakes cater for every sweet tooth.

 1. Prague Cake

 You might hastily conclude that Prague Cake comes from Prague; but that is wrong.
 Invented as Praga by Vladimir Guralnik, a renowned Russian chef and inventor of many famous desserts, it is one of the signature desserts in Russia.

 And it’s probably the most chocolate cake out there.
 It consists of many layers, but they are so weightless and soft that your fork basically sinks in when you touch it.
 Luscious.

 As the name suggests, this cake is exclusive and unique – just as is birds’ milk.
 Its century-old recipe has never been changed, and its thick, cloudy, soufflé filling between delicate thin sponge biscuits melts in your mouth like marshmallow.